Al-Shareedah/PyHVLearn/README.md

 # PyHVLearn
  This repository is an implementation of HVLearn in Python as a project for CS 254.
-HVLearn is based on the study by "S. Sivakorn, G. Argyros, K. Pei, A. D. Keromytis and S. Jana, "HVLearn: Automated Black-Box Analysis of Hostname Verification in SSL/TLS Implementations,"
+HVLearn is a tool/framework for analyzing hostname verification in SSL/TLS implementations using automata learning, the tool is based on the study by
+"S. Sivakorn, G. Argyros, K. Pei, A. D. Keromytis and S. Jana, "HVLearn: Automated Black-Box Analysis of Hostname Verification in SSL/TLS Implementations,"